Get debt relief now. We've helped 205 clients find attorneys today.

 As part of your bankruptcy paperwork, you must complete Form 122C – Chapter 13 Statement of Current Monthly Income and Calculation of Commitment Period.
 On Form 122C, you state your average monthly income for the six months before filing your case, double it, and compare it against the yearly median income in your state for the same size household.

-If you are a below-median income debtor who qualifies for a three-year repayment period, chances are you filed for Chapter 13 bankruptcy to catch up on an obligation that you can't eliminate in Chapter 7 bankruptcy—such as missed mortgage payments or other priority debt that the debtor must pay back in full.
-It's also not uncommon for a debtor not to have enough income to make the monthly payment.
-In that case, most courts will allow the debtor to submit a longer plan.
+If you are a below-median income debtor who qualifies for a three-year repayment period, chances are you filed for Chapter 13 bankruptcy to catch up on a house or car payment so you don't lose the property in Chapter 7 bankruptcy.
+In addition to using Chapter 13 to remedy missed mortgage payments, some filers use it to force creditors holding priority debts they must pay back in full to allow them to make payments over time.

-While most repayment plans must last at least three or five years, you can propose a shorter plan if it pays off all of your unsecured debts (such as credit cards and medical bills) in full.
-This plan is commonly known as a "100% plan" because you pay everything you owe except for long-term debts, such as mortgages or student loans.
+While most repayment plans must last at least three or five years, you can propose another length if it fully pays all your unsecured debts, such as credit cards and medical bills.
+This plan is commonly known as a “100% plan” because you pay everything you owe except for long-term debts, such as mortgages.

 Get Professional Help